 Baden Baden Baden-wurttemberg, Germany Travel Guide

-Leopoldplatz, located in the city center, functions as the central bus hub.
+Leopoldplatz, positioned in the city center, functions as the central bus hub.
 Most bus lines converge here.
 Baden-Baden Hauptbahnhof (train station) has multiple bus services connecting to the central zone and other neighborhoods, making a smooth transfer for travelers.

-The buses run from early morning (approximately FIVE:00 AM) until late evening (typically midnight).
+Buses run from early morning (approximately FIVE:00 AM) until late evening (typically midnight).
 Service frequency varies by line.

 Peak hours: buses every 10-20 minutes.
 Off-peak: less frequent.
 Sundays/public holidays: reduced schedule.